-Long answer tests and development At the end of the course there will be a final test.
+Essay questions exam At the end of the course there will be a final test.
 It could comprise multiple-choice questions, short-answer questions and/or problem questions.
 A minimum qualification of 30% in this final exam will be required in order to pass.
-40 C14 C18 C28 D15 Troubleshooting and / or To expose or to hand over a series of solved problems by the students during the lessons, under the conditions and the time frame set by the teacher.
+40 A4 A5 C14 C18 C28 D15 Problem solving To expose or to hand over a series of solved problems by the students during the lessons, under the conditions and the time frame set by the teacher.
 20 A4 A5 C18 D15